BF-FrontEnd-class-2024/all_about_trees/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!
+A backlog is a prioritized list of tasks, or user stories that a team plans to work on in the future.
+The backlog serves as a dynamic and evolving document that helps the team organize and prioritize work items.

 ## Must-Haves

-> these are necessary for basic usability

-- [ ] As a ...
-I want to ... so that ...
+As a user, I want to see the title of the page
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

-## Should-Haves

-> these will complete the user experience, but are not necessary
+- There is a clear title on the page

-- [ ] As a ...
-I want to ... so that ...
+As a user, I want to see the logo of the website
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

-## Could-Haves

-> would be really cool ... if there's time
+- There is the logo of the website

+As a user, I need to see the links on the navigation bar, which helps me to reach other parts of the website.

+- There are links that direct the user to different parts of the website.

+As a user, I need to see the description of the page.

+- There is a clear description of the website.

-- [ ] As a ...
-I want to ... so that ...
+As a user,  I need to see links that direct me to your social media platforms.

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- There are links to the website's social media profiles for further engagement and updates

+As a user, I need to see the links on the page to access more information.

+- there are links on the page